janwillemportengen/hello-world-again/README.md

 # hello-world-again
-Recapping again how the git interaction works .. from browser, to local, to vscode..
+Recapping again how the git interaction works .. from browser, to local, to vscode.
+Now a change from vscode